tommyettinger/textratypist/README.md

 The `OCEAN` effect doesn't care what colors it uses; it only defines an approximate pattern for how to transition between those colors.
 That means, counterintuitively, `FIRE` is best implemented with `OCEAN` rather than `GRADIENT`.
 Using the name `FIRE` is probably preferable to `OCEAN`, though, so the global var is here for that reason.

+The ability to store formatting states using a label allows some more complex assembly of markup Strings from multiple sources.
+You can call something like `font.storeState("spooky", "[/][darker gray][@?blacken]")` to permanently store that formatting state (oblique darker gray text with a black outline) in `font`, and can then reset to that state just by entering `[ spooky]` (note the opening space).
+You could also create some insert-able text that stores the current formatting before it writes anything, and resets the formatting back when it is done writing.
+That would use something like `"[(previous)][BLUE][^][[citation needed][ previous]"` -- if this String gets inserted in the middle of a larger block of text, it won't change the surrounding formatting, but will use blue superscript for its own text (the immortal `[citation needed]`).

 ## But wait, there's fonts!